bahatron/todo-app-sample/README.md

 # todo-app-sample

-A sample TODO notes app using React and Node in a monorepo fashion
+A sample TODO notes app using React and Vue in a monorepo fashion

 # Get started